1st Place

 The application requires your faculty mentor's name, project title (150-character limit), project description including objectives (2,500-character limit), and proposed budget for use of the $500 in research funds.

-ApplyConduct research over the academic year under the guidance of the faculty mentor, utilizing the $500 allocated for research expenses.
+ApplyConduct research over the academic year under the guidance of the faculty mentor, utilizing the allocated funding for research expenses.

 The Clemson Student Research Forum (CSRF) is an annual poster forum.
 The call for abstracts is open to all Clemson graduate and undergraduate students that participate in mentored research.